 Guidelines for parents on keeping kids alcohol and drug-free, from the National Council on Alcoholism and Drug Dependence (NCADD).
 Stories from parents, prevention tips, information on genetic risk factors, teachable moments and more.

 Support and guidance for families in crisis.
-Volunteers lead free B.I.L.Y. parent support groups for those who have children (of all ages) with behavioral problems, addiction and other issues.
-B.I.L.Y. aims to help parents regain control of their home, establish structure and find strength to develop new, cooperative family relationships.
+Volunteers lead-free B.I.L.Y. parent support groups for those who have children (of all ages) with behavioral problems, addiction, and other issues.
+B.I.L.Y. aims to help parents regain control of their home, establish structure and find the strength to develop new, cooperative family relationships.
 The website includes a meeting locator, parent videos and an extensive reference library.

 FREE FAMILY SUPPORT GUIDE

-Addiction Campuses offers spouses, parents and others helpful guides and objective information on addiction and recovery.
-Topics include how to get involved in a family member’s rehabilitation, dealing with denial and resistance, how to find the right recovery program, and ways to help after rehab treatment.
+Addiction Campuses offers spouses, parents, and other helpful guides and objective information on addiction and recovery.
+Topics include how to get involved in a family member’s rehabilitation, dealing with denial and resistance, how to find the right recovery program and ways to help after rehab treatment.